 - 13.1.5 Many ophthalmic patients have significant comorbidities that may require optimisation and co-ordination prior to surgery.
-There should be a lead anaesthetist (with an appropriate number of programmed activities in their job plan and appropriate secretarial support) for preoperative assessment, who works closely with an appropriately trained preoperative assessment team. - 13.2.8 Patients having ophthalmic surgery should undergo preoperative preparation, where there is the opportunity to assess medical fitness and impart information about the procedure. - 13.2.9 As part of preoperative preparation, the plan for the perioperative management of any existing medications, such as anticoagulant drugs and diabetic treatment, should be agreed, taking into account the relative risks of stopping any medication in the light of the patient's medical condition and the anaesthetic technique required.
-Advice should be sought from the multiprofessional team (e.g. medical colleagues, clinical pharmacists, specialist nurses) as required, in particular for complex patients. - 13.2.10 The majority of ophthalmic surgery is done as day case procedures under local anaesthesia.
-Preoperative assessment should identify those patients who are not suitable for this approach and who might require general anaesthesia or intravenous sedation. - 13.2.11 Patients who require anaesthesia or intravenous sedation should undergo pre-operative anaesthetic assessment.
+There should be a lead anaesthetist (with an appropriate number of programmed activities in their job plan and appropriate secretarial support) for preoperative assessment, who works closely with an appropriately trained preoperative assessment team. - 13.2.5 Patients having ophthalmic surgery should undergo preoperative preparation, where there is the opportunity to assess medical fitness and impart information about the procedure. - 13.2.6 Patients who require general anaesthesia or intravenous sedation should undergo preoperative anaesthetic assessment. - 13.2.7 As part of preoperative preparation, the plan for the perioperative management of any existing medications, such as anticoagulant drugs and diabetic treatment, should be agreed, taking into account the relative risks of stopping any medication in the light of the patient's medical condition and the anaesthetic technique required.
+Advice should be sought from the multiprofessional team (e.g. medical colleagues, clinical pharmacists, specialist nurses) as required, in particular for complex patients. - 13.2.8 The majority of ophthalmic surgery is performed as a day case procedure under local anaesthesia.
+Preoperative assessment should identify those patients who are not suitable for this approach and who might require general anaesthesia or intravenous sedation.